somethingGit/somethingGitsFinalPro/proposal.md

  - Make multiple boxes
  - Make a class that makes boxes
  - Import other files
- - Save blocks into text/json files
+ - Save blocks into text/json files (3d array box)
  - Add a world generator
  -